avinashsaroj01/Atmos2.0/README.md

     npm install
     ```

-3. Create a `.env` file in the `backend` directory and add your environment variables:
+3. Create a `.env` file in the `ATMOS-Server` directory and add your environment variables:
     ```env
     DATABASE_URL=your_database_url
     JWT_SECRET=your_jwt_secret